-Dave uncovers a primo entry in the wave of ’90s erotic thrillers, and with the help of its two lead actors, finds something very classy beneath its humdrum veneer.
+Dave uncovers a primo entry in the wave of ’90s erotic thrillers.

 First impressions are of a perennial top-shelfer; its teasing, sultry artwork, and the Playboy logo seductively winking in your direction.

-The Hefner-heavy presence of the production company may well have turned-off your casual couple after a Friday night rental, but therein lies its secret, because beyond that fleshly facade lies a noir-tinged mystery with a stellar cast.
+The Hefner-heavy presence of the production company may well have turned-off your casual couple after a Friday night rental, but therein lies its secret: beyond the fleshly façade lies a noir-tinged mystery with a stellar cast.

 Leading the ensemble is Damian Chapa as Martin, a straight-laced character with a slightly skittish demeanour, who after spending an unexpected night in the company of a high class hooker (Annabel Schofield), becomes obsessed with tracking her down.
 For Chapa, he admits that the picture was an opportunity to break out of a mould in which he found himself following prominent roles in Under Siege (1992) and Street Fighter (1994).

 “It just helped me get out of the gangster-type casting,” he muses.
 “Although I must admit I wasn’t initially excited about it as I don’t like to take risqué parts”.

 Reluctance aside, Chapa embodies Martin with a lovable innocence that’s endearing to watch, although his praise was effusive towards his female co-star for making the shoot an enjoyable one.

 “I’ve worked with many actresses in my life,” he gushes.
 “From Fay Dunaway to Karen Lombard to my ex-wife Natasha Henstridge, but I have to say that I loved working with Annabel.
 She gave so much, and she was so sensual.
 It was so easy to respond to”.